calmm-js/documentation/introduction-to-calmm.md

 #### Combining properties

-Both streams and properties, as described in the previous section, are relevant to programming in Calm^2.
+Both streams and properties, as described in the previous section, are relevant to programming in Calmm.
 However, we mostly make use of properties.
 One reason for this is that, when we create components that display state obtained from observables, we expect that, when such components are hidden or removed from view and subsequently redisplayed, they will actually display a value